kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-4.md

 ## Step 12.
 Handle Permanent Errors by Skipping Events

 Event processors sometimes encounter permanent errors that cannot be resolved through retries.
-These unrecoverable errors typically result from:

-- Malformed events with structural or syntactical problems
+These unrecoverable errors can sometimes result from say a malformed events with structural or syntactical problems.
-- Bugs in the processor code that require deployment of fixes

 When these permanent errors occur, continuous retrying is futile and blocks subsequent events in the stream from being processed.